Average LPN salary by state

 No matter where you start in healthcare, we want to help you take the leap and become a new you.

-If your goal is to become a nurse and specialize in a certain area, like becoming a travel nurse, wound care nurse or pediatric nurse, you will need a degree and may consider enrolling in an ASN or BSN program to become an RN.
+If your goal is to become a nurse and specialize in a certain area, you will need a degree and may consider enrolling in an ASN or BSN program to become an RN.

 However, becoming an LPN gets you into nursing faster, and your experience will be instructive in helping you determine where you may want to specialize in the future.
 On-the-job everyday training as a health provider can be a valuable experience no matter your professional title.